 We have discovered at least twenty (20) different varieties of the Responsibility Matrix.
 While methodologically agnostic, we support any method your culture uses.
-However, be careful with the “C” as in ‘consult’ because one can never be certain if an assigned “C” is giving you something or you are supposed to give them something.
+However, be careful with the “C” as in ‘consult’.
+Because, one can never be certain if an assigned “C” provides you something or you provide them something.
 Below you will find 20 documented types of roles and responsibilities, and undoubtedly there are others:

 - RACI (Responsible, Accountable, Consult, Informed)

 - LACTI (Lead, Tasked)

 - AERI (Endorsement)

 - DRAM (Deliverables Review and Approval Matrix)